wess/stim/docs/Tutorial.md

 ## Introduction

-This tutorial will teach you how to build powerful Claude Code commands using Spark.
+This tutorial will teach you how to build powerful Claude Code commands using Stim.
 By the end, you'll be able to create complex, interactive workflows that automate your development tasks.

 ### What We'll Build